 'Right to Work' States

-Author: Kimberly F. Seten, Constangy, Brooks & Smith, LLP
+Author: Kimberly F. Seten, Constangy, Brooks, Smith & Prophete, LLP

-The National Labor Relations Act (the Act) allows employers and unions to enter into "union security" clauses that require, as a condition of employment, employees to become members in good standing of the union.
+The National Labor Relations Act (NLRA) allows employers and unions to enter into "union security" clauses that require, as a condition of employment, employees to become members in good standing of the union.

-The Act also permits individual states to override this portion of the Act if the state has enacted a statute that prohibits the execution or application of agreements requiring membership in a union or payment of dues as a condition of employment.
-These states are known as "right to work" states.
+The NLRA also permits individual states to override this portion of the Act if the state has enacted a statute that prohibits the execution or application of agreements requiring membership in a union or payment of dues as a condition of employment.
+Such states are known as "right to work" states.
+Currently, there are 27 "right to work" states.